 - Glass head pins

-Print my free oven mitt sewing pattern template – or just eyeball some oven mitts for sale online and trace about 2-3 inches around your own hand like I did.
+You can either download and print my oven mitt free sewing pattern or just eyeball some oven mitts for sale online and trace about 2-3 inches around your own hand like I did to make my oven gloves pattern.
 Cut out and tape the pattern together — it was too big to fit onto one letter-sized sheet.

-Cut out your pattern pieces.
-If you’re using a pattern like I did, here’s an easy way to pattern match the stripes.
+Cut out your pattern pieces for your oven mitts.
+If you’re using a patterned fabric like I did, here’s an easy way to pattern match the stripes.
 Place one cut piece face down onto your fabric, right sides together.
 Trace around that and the stripes should line up when you sew the seams.
 Easy peasy, yes?

 For each oven mitt cut out these pieces:

 - Two (2) pieces of outside fabric using my oven mitt pattern (be sure to cut one with the thumb facing right and one with the thumb facing left)

 - Two (2) rectangles of Insul-Bright Insulated Batting